hobg0blin/web-production-2/week6/AJAX_exercise.md

 `https://www.themealdb.com/api/json/v1/1/filter.php?i=chicken_breast`

 #### [myAnimeList API](https://jikan.docs.apiary.io/#introduction/)
 A lot like the TV Maze API, but just for Anime and Manga!
-We’ll specifically use their [search endpoint], which has a number of potential query inputs that could be used with multiple inputs in the HTML - there are even ways to filter out NSFW content (if you use this for your midterm, please keep the classroom a hentai-free zone).
+We’ll specifically use their [search endpoint](https://jikan.docs.apiary.io/#reference/0/search), which has a number of potential query inputs that could be used with multiple inputs in the HTML - there are even ways to filter out NSFW content (if you use this for your midterm, please keep the classroom a hentai-free zone).
 This is just searching for Gundam, but you could use the input to search for something else.

 `https://api.jikan.moe/v3/search/anime?q=Gundam`